torproject/onionbalance/docs/design.md

   received descriptor for that onion service instance.
 This reduces the ability of a HSDir to replay older descriptors for an instance which may contain expired introduction points.
-* Confirm that the descriptor timestamp is not more than 4 hours in the past.
+* Confirm that the descriptor timestamp is not too long in the past.
 An older descriptor indicates that the instance may no longer be online and publishing descriptors.
 The instance should not be included in the main descriptor.

 It should be possible for two or more independent management servers to publish descriptors for a single onion service.
 The servers would